Limitless (Tonight Alive album)

-Limitless is the third studio album from Australian rock band Tonight Alive, released on 4 March 2016 through Sony Music Australia in Oceania and Japan, Fearless Records in North America and Easy Life Records in Europe.
+Limitless is the third studio album by the Australian rock band Tonight Alive, released on 4 March 2016 through Sony Music Australia in Oceania and Japan, Fearless Records in North America and Easy Life Records in Europe.

 Background

 Production on the album began in March 2015 with producer David Bendeth.
 In April and May, the group supported All Time Low on their headlining US tour.
 On 3 July it was announced that they had finished recording, and that the album was expected for release later in the year.

 Musical style

 According to professional music reviews, Limitless is a departure from Tonight's Alive's previous pop punk sound, being described as pop rock by Blunt Magazine and Beat.com.au, as well as alternative rock by Pure Grain Audio.

 Release

 In late October, the group teased something that would be coming at the end of the month.
 On 29 October Limitless was announced for release in March 2016.
 In addition, a music video was released for "Human Interaction".
 On 11 December "Drive" was made available for streaming.
 On 11 January "How Does It Feel?" was made available for streaming.
 On 27 January a music video was released for "Drive".

 In February, the group went on a European tour, followed by a UK tour with support from Our Last Night and Milk Teeth.
 Limitless was released on 4 March through Fearless Records.
 Following this, the group embarked on a co-headlining US tour with Set It Off, dubbed The Fight for Something Tour.
 They were supported by The Ready Set and SayWeCanFly.
 During the tour, the band performed at Self Help Fest.
 The band played two shows in Japan in April.
 In November and December, the group supported Sleeping with Sirens in the US, before supporting A Day to Remember in Australia.